 May of the same year witnessed the completion and opening of the Union Chapel near Main Street for worship.
 James Read of the London Missionary Society purchased the land in 1825 for the Khoi who were living here.
 To service the congregants, Rev. Theophilus Atkinson rode on horseback from Bethelsdorp every Sunday to take the services until such time as he was appointed resident minister in 1830.
 The chapel was located on the corner of Victoria and Chapel streets and the congregation comprised an admixture of White and Khoi nonconformists.
 A school was also later operated from the premises.

-Very little is recorded about the initial black settlements in Port Elizabeth itself especially in the early years except that that peripatetic bands of Khoi were roaming in the area.
+Very little is recorded about the initial black settlements in Port Elizabeth itself especially in the early years except that these peripatetic bands of Khoi were roaming in the area.
 None of the early explorers record fixed settlements.
 The arrival of the first settlers was to change that as they required workers especially to unload and reload ships.
 As the Khoi were found to be indolent and unreliable, they were replaced by the Mfengu who had been granted right to reside south of the Fish River.
 The Mfengu were the opposite of the Khoi in every way – industrious and reliable – and without the Khoi’s penchant for imbibing excessive amounts of liquor.
 As Jon Inggs highlights in his revelatory thesis on the development of the Port Elizabeth harbour, the Mfengu’s productivity not only precluded the use of other black tribes but he illustrates that instead of their rate of pay declining with the influx of black workers into the area, it rose steadily, far exceeding that of the general labourers.
 In due course, a blog will address this issue.

 Localities where settlements established